kus/cs2-modded-server/README.md

 If you see content in both; everything is working.

 > [!IMPORTANT]
 > Using RCON whilst connected to the server does not work.
 See discussion [here](https://www.reddit.com/r/GlobalOffensive/comments/167spzi/cs2_rcon/).
+> The current work arounds are:
+> I have included [CS2Rcon](https://github.com/LordFetznschaedl/CS2Rcon) which allows admins to use !rcon in chat.
-The current work arounds are disconnect from the server and use `rcon_address IP:PORT` in console and you can use rcon commands or use an external RCON program which has implemented the RCON protocol such as [this](https://github.com/fpaezf/CS2-RCON-Tool-V2).
+> You can disconnect from the server and use `rcon_address IP:PORT` in console and you can use rcon commands.
+> Use an external RCON program which has implemented the RCON protocol such as [this](https://github.com/fpaezf/CS2-RCON-Tool-V2).

 Useful things to know: